ComPlat/chemotion_saurus/versioned_docs/version-1.1.1/repo/format_descriptions.md

 But: the product was obtained in 12% yield
 Or: 5% methanol in water

-## Common errors & inaccuracies

-Please do not give any temperature with the information: room temperature
-The temperature has to be defined as e.g. 21 °C or others as room temperature might differ a lot from air conditioned labs to not air conditioned ones.

-Please do not give the duration of a reaction or others as “over night” or “one day”.
-Please give the accurate time as 12 h or 24 h.

 ## Abbreviations and names
 Please avoid misunderstandings due to inaccurate names and descriptions:
 **Right**: cyclohexane (wrong: cyclo)

-## Description of processes
-For the description of the reactions: please use the exact name of the given reagents instead of general terms such as "the amine", "the aldehyde", the "starting material"